karuoro-munene/data-structures/README.md

 ## Data Structures and Algorithms

-A play ground to refresh my knowledge on data structures and algorithms
+A playground to refresh and add onto my knowledge of data structures and algorithms that recur in my daily practice